-Recommendation For Building Your Financial Nut
+How To Build Your Financial Nut

-The best way to build a financial nut is to get a handle on your finances by signing up with Personal Capital.
+Manage Your Money In One Place: The best way to build a financial nut is to get a handle on your finances by signing up with Personal Capital.
 They are a free online software which aggregates all your financial accounts in one place so you can see where you can optimize.
 Before Personal Capital, I had to log into eight different systems to track 30 different accounts (brokerage, multiple banks, 401K, etc) to manage my finances.
 Now, I can just log into Personal Capital to see how my stock accounts are doing, how my net worth is progressing, and where my spending is going.
-The best feature is the 401K Fee Analyzer which has saved me over $1,000 a year in portfolio fees I had no idea I was paying.
+The best feature is the 401K Fee Analyzer which has saved me over $1,700 a year in portfolio fees I had no idea I was paying.
 Personal Capital takes less than one minute to sign up and is the most valuable tool I’ve found to help folks manage their money.